HAT: Hybrid Attention Transformer for Image Restoration: Network Investigation

 \section{Network Investigation}

-\subsection{Effects of different window sizes}
+\subsection{Effects of Different Window Sizes}

 As discussed in Sec. \ref{Motivation}, activating more input pixels for the restoration tends to achieve better performance.
 Enlarging window size for the window-based self-attention is an intuitive way to realize the goal.
-In this section, we explore how the window size of self-attention influences the performance of Transformer on image SR. To eliminate the influence of our newly-introduced blocks, we conduct the following experiments directly on the preliminary version of SwinIR.
-As shown in Tab.~\ref{win_size_cmp_lab}, the model with a large window size of 16$\times$16 obtains better performance, especially on Urban100.
+To examine how the window size in self-attention affects both performance and computational efficiency of Transformer models for image SR, we conduct a series of experiments directly on the preliminary version of SwinIR, without involving newly-introduced blocks (e.g., OCAB and CAB).
+As shown in Tab.~\ref{window_analysis}, enlarging the window size from $8 \times 8$ to $16 \times 16$ consistently improves performance across all benchmark datasets.
+Especially on Urban100, we observe a significant gain of 0.36dB (from 27.45dB to 27.81dB).
 We also provide the qualitative comparison in Fig.~\ref{win_size_cmp_fig}.
 The result produced by the model with a larger window size has much clearer textures.
-As for the LAM results, the model with window size of 16 utilizes much more input pixels than the model with window size of 8.
-There experiments demonstrate that enlarging the window size can effectively improve the performance of SR Transformer.
+For LAM results, the model with window size of 16 utilizes much more input pixels than the model with window size of 8.
+Meanwhile, the increase in computational cost is moderate.
+The model size grows slightly (from 11.9M to 12.1M parameters), and Multi-Adds (counted at the input size of 64 $\times$ 64) increase by $\sim$$\%19$ (from 53.6G to 63.8G).
+This suggests that enlarging window size is a highly cost-effective design for improving Transformer-based SR.